 Thaler [Tha13] gave a sum check for matrices that is very similar to the one we use.
-For matrices A, B and C, he gave a protocol for proving AB = C. Thaler even describes at a high level how to apply this efficiently to repeated matrix squaring.
-In fact, he briefly describes the same interactive protocol as Lemma 28 with the suggestion to use it on repeated squaring.
+For matrices A, B and C, he gave a protocol for proving AB = C. In fact, he briefly describes the same interactive protocol as Lemma 28 with the suggestion to use it on repeated squaring.
 But Thaler never applied this result to space bounded computations.